on-the-t/on-the-t.github.io/_posts/2015-10-03-Are-Women-As-Pythagorean-As-Men.md

   <img src="/assets/wta-pythag-projection.png"/>
 </figure>

 Thus, despite a number of difference in the structure and style of play between the men's and women's game, the Pythagorean relationship between breakpoints and win percentage holds up for both tours.
-There is even some evidence in the findings presented here to indicate that the $BP^2$ model outperforms win-loss record even better for the women's gam than the men's.
+There is even some evidence in the findings presented here to indicate that the $BP^2$ model outperforms win-loss record even better for the women's game than the men's.
 For both tours, $BP^2$ promises to be a simple and useful tool for accurately evaluating player strength.

 ---